cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Check in on the Spatialite Z bug in EF Core and/or investigate moving to SQLite (what about an elevation lookup table vs Z values?)
  - Explore copying original media both into the content folder and keeping in the media archive folder for 'backup'

+2/27/2020
+First work on a slightly better Created and Updated - no test yet so leaving on the todo.

+These two relate to better image backup and getting some reporting on missing images - with the html on the site regenerate all rewrites everything so checking for missing might be interesting but isn't currently necessary - images are currently only resized when you save and regen content - that needs to change to make sure all images are available (note that thankfully the site works on the available images - but it you only had the original in the folder that would be a terrible on site experience as it tried to possibly load 30megs of image for a 360px display...):
+ - The photo editor on load looks for the original image in the media archive and if it doesn't find it it also looks in the current content directory and copies it back over.
+ - The image resize gets a small refactor which makes it more flexible but most importantly it extracts the information that will be needed to evaluate if all the generated sizes are present in a content directory.

 2/26/2020
 JSON files are exported for each object right beside the html - this is meant as a backup of the raw data - you could argue that a better strategy would be to provide versioned db backups for each deploy - and I do think something like that would be great...
 But even an insanely well used db like SQLite immediately poses a problem for the lowest level tools because of drivers/format and because one goal of this project is low maintenance high durability that could sit for some time on the .net without attention - if you came back to a project 10 years later how sure are you that you could easily open the SQLite db?
 Compare to processing text...
 (Yes JSON has nuances to parsing, but I don't know of a text format to store data that avoids nuances?
 And working with text in the past I have found the terribleness of a particular format or variation is not nearly as terrible for a restricted set of input vs. the task of 'writing a JSON processor to handle ever use case properly'...).

 Change in this version is to regenerate the the JSON on each HTML generation.

 Better error when you open a photo but the expected Media Archive file isn't found (the 'original file') - originally I just shrugged and thought that with the Media Archive folder easy to backup that you just have to keep it backed up.
-Now I wonder if I should write original images into the on site folders - but like the JSON with the intent of keeping both?
+Now I wonder if I should write original images back and forth into the on folders as needed - but like the JSON with the intent of keeping both?

 2/25/2020
 The first version of the RSS Feeds was all simple text with MS's SyndicationFeed and Item - quickly worked as expected out of the box.
 But when I went back to add images and html content I started having issues - part of the issue was certainly inexperience with the ins and outs of that API and now that I have finished out this project for now I do wonder if I circled back to the MS API if I could make it work with what I know now...
 On the other hand it seems like https://stackoverflow.com/questions/1118409/syndicationfeed-content-as-cdata and https://stackoverflow.com/questions/7204840/rss20feedformatter-ignores-textsyndicationcontent-type-for-syndicationitem-summa indicate that others have struggled with this issue also...
 Adding to my confusion is that while the RSS Feeds I looked at all seemed to be very consistent in using CDATA at least some RSS Spec example feeds and older info from Nick Bradbury (FeedDemon!) seem to suggest that the CDATA block isn't strictly needed to get an HTML description?
 So 100% admitting that some of this could be ignorance and confusion but basically: